Louis L’Amour and the Strater Hotel

-The Strater Hotel, attracting travelers as overnight and longer-term guests since 1887, was a favorite of one of the most prolific authors of Westerns of all time: Louis L’Amour.
+The Strater Hotel, attracting travelers as overnight and long-term guests since 1887, was a favorite of one of the most prolific authors of Westerns of all time: Louis L’Amour (1908-1988).
 The world-famous writer stayed in room 222 above the Diamond Belle Saloon to write the Western fiction that made him a popular choice for millions of readers and is the reason for the hotel’s official designation as a National Literary Landmark.

 Durango is a family-friendly destination with a fun dinner theater inside The Strater where the cast doubles as servers.
 Street reenactments of Western stories seem to pop up out of nowhere.
 River-rafting is available at all different levels.
 Shops line quaint streets.
 And, then, to top it off, visitors can take a break to read at the beautiful Durango Library, where the whimsical children’s area is an imaginative haven for children.

-The most whimsical library children’s room we have seen anywhere is in the Durango Library.

-The Animas River, where whitewater rafting is popular, runs alongside the library and outdoor art is exhibited on the deck behind the library.
-Read more about it here: http://www.durangopubliclibrary.org/screens/libinfo.html
+The Animas River, where whitewater rafting is popular, runs alongside the library, and outdoor art is exhibited on the deck behind the library.
+Read more about it here: https://durangogov.org/library.

-The Strater Hotel and the Durango Library are the sixth and seventh stops on our Colorado Author Adventures Trail and where it ends.
+The Strater Hotel and the Durango Library are the seventh and eighth stops on our Colorado Author Adventures Trail and where it ends.